 Whether present at birth or acquired as an adult, flat feet can cause you significant pain and can eventually affect your mobility.
-The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, are experienced at the surgical and nonsurgical correction of flat feet, using a variety of up-to-date methods.
+The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, are experienced at the surgical and nonsurgical correction of flat feet, using a variety of up-to-date methods.
 For a consultation about your flat feet, call or book an appointment online today.

 Flat Feet Q & A

 A flat-foot deformity, or pes planus, is a condition of the foot where the arch is not sufficient to support the foot during walking.
 This condition affects about 20-30% of the population, and can be caused by a congenital defect or can be an adult-acquired flat-foot deformity (AAFD).

 The arch of the foot is made up of a complex system of nerve, bone, ligament, tendon, and muscle.
 The arch’s support gives you the ability to walk and run effectively, with a strong base for balance, landing, and creating forward momentum.

 When the integrity of these elements is changed, it can lead to a loss of arch support and flat-foot deformity.
 Usually, flat-foot is symptom-free, but over time the tension caused by lack of support can cause further damage and pain.
 Corrective treatment will be needed to preserve or restore mobility.